voxel51/fiftyone/docs/source/getting_started/install.rst

 suitable Python version is installed and accessible, run `python3 --version` or `python --version`.

 We encourage installing FiftyOne in a virtual environment.
-For more details on setting up a virtual environment, see the :ref:`virtual environment setup guide <virtualenv-guide>`.
+See :doc:`setting up a virtual environment <virtualenv>` for more details.

 .. _installing-fiftyone: